Am I A Depressed Person?

 What Are the Signs and Symptoms of Depression?

 Are you having trouble concentrating?
 Do you keep forgetting the details of things?
 Do you struggle with decision-making?
 Do you have trouble sleeping and you're tired all the time?
 Do you have constant feelings of guilt, worthlessness, helplessness, pessimism, or hopelessness?
 Are you restless and irritable?
 Are you overeating or undereating?
 Do you have physical symptoms that won't go away even after treatment?
 Do you just feel blank, like a black cloud is continually hanging over your head?
 Have you lost interest in things you once enjoyed?
-Have you forgotten about sex?
 Have you thought about suicide or made an attempt to end your life?

 Why Is Depression So Common?

 Chances are pretty good that even though you've been to an infinite number of family gatherings, you don't recall any of the senior members of the family talking about depression or mental health challenges.
 That's probably not because it didn't exist back then and not because it wasn't as common as it is today.

 The most reasonable assumption that depression is so common today is because we now know what we're looking for.
 Over the past 50-75 years, many people didn't know what it was, let alone what to call it.
 Even if they knew what it was, they didn't get treatment for it because treatment simply wasn't available back then.